thelatemail/emacs_and_r_quickstart/README.md

 ### In an .R script

-There are shortcuts for executing lines, paragraphs, functions, etc from a script.
+There are [many shortcuts](https://ess.r-project.org/Manual/ess.html#Evaluating-code) for executing lines, paragraphs, functions, etc from a script.
 But in the short-term, there is one shortcut to rule them all:
 Highlight the code you want to run and `C-c C-c`

 `C-M-i` will start tab completion, completing the text if there is only one possibility.
 If there are multiple possibilities, a new window will open listing all your choices from currently loaded packages.